jannismain/python-project-template-example/README.md

 Provide the `--help` option to see supported options and arguments.

 ---
-*This project was created using the [Fraunhofer IIS Project Template for Python](https://git01.iis.fhg.de/mkj/iis-project-template)*
+*This project was created using my [Project Template for Python](https://github.com/jannismain/python-project-template)*